declanbarr/Iris-Data-Set-Project/README.md

 This assigned the correct index number to the rows and also added names to the attributes which made chosing by attriubte easier.
 One problem which I chose not to try and fix at this point was that only 60 rows were shown - rows 0 to 29 and 130 to 149.
 I was able to fix this at a later date.

 I then had the problem of trying to select the rows of a particular class and columns or attributes.
-I started with the iloc function from the Pandas library which I found on the Pandas cheat sheet(https://github.com/pandas-dev/pandas/blob/master/doc/cheatsheet/Pandas_Cheat_Sheet.pdf)
+I started with the iloc function from the Pandas library which I found on the [Pandas cheat sheet](https://github.com/pandas-dev/pandas/blob/master/doc/cheatsheet/Pandas_Cheat_Sheet.pdf) [23]:

 In:
 ```python